Need a flour substitute? There are many, but the best one depends on what you need it for.

 Priya Banta’s “favorite” replacement for all-purpose (AP) flour is black beans.
 In addition to working as an effective substitute, it also “allows for a lower carb and higher protein option,” she says.

 To use black beans in place of flour, use a 15-ounce can of drained, rinsed black beans and make them into a purée using your blender or food processor.
 That purée is then used in place of flour in whatever recipe you are making.
 If a recipe, for example, calls for one cup of flour, you’d then use one cup of black bean purée.
+See our Black Bean Brownie recipe for a vegan, gluten-free treat.

 When replacing AP flour, you can also use spelt flour, which is made from dinkel wheat or hulled wheat.
 It’s “higher in protein,” and like black beans, it can replace flour cup for cup.